He gets in my lap and I give him a hug;

 Grab the moments of silliness and laugh together, even at the little annoyances.

-But discipline the defiance, then wrap them up and remind them of their need, as well as your own, for the Savior!
+But discipline the defiance.
+Remind them that the Lord “disciplines those He loves” (Hebrews 12:6) and will not turn a blind eye to our self-rule and willful disobedience.
+Then wrap them up and remind them of their need, as well as your own, for the Savior!

-Remind them over and over that it is our God who first gave His grace to us so that we can display and lead them to that grace of God by extending to them that grace that forgives.
-Then we point to the grace-filled discipline to turn their hearts to what is true and not just what they feel or what they desire in that instant.
+Remind them over and over that it is our God who first gave His grace to us so that we can display and lead them to that same grace of God by extending to them that same forgiveness.
+Then we point to the grace-filled discipline to turn their hearts and our own to what is true and not just what we and they feel or desire in that instant.

 The time to stop in those crazy moments, to savor them and ponder them in your heart, is now.